marchartley/PoseEstimation/README.md

 ## Contributing

-Contributions to this project are welcome.
+This project has no ambition to be used for more than education purposes.
+However, contributions to this project are welcome.
 Please feel free to fork the repository, make changes, and submit pull requests.

 ## License